jesseskinner/hover/README.md

 	- Replaces the store's state with `newState` object.

-	- Similar to `setState` except it erases the previous state before updating.
+	- Similar to `setState` except it always erases the previous state before updating.

-	- Note: the state must be serializable.
-This means you cannot have functions or classes in your state.

 		```javascript
 		Hoverboard({